morningspace/git-assist/docs/aboutme.md

 > Life is coding and writing

 I am a software developer who have been in IT field for 10+ years.
-I would like to write beautiful code, and tell beautiful story to IT people.
+I would love to write beautiful code, and tell beautiful story to IT people.

 You can find me on:
 * [My Personal Website](https://morningspace.github.io/)